vedph/gve-doc/docs/model/snapshot-sample.md

 ## Text

 The base text follows as an array of chain nodes.
-When you are entering text as a string, the nodes array is automatically built by the editor.
-In this case I have manually created it to provide a full example.
+When you are entering text as a string, the nodes array is automatically built by the editor from it.

-Each chain node is an object having:
+Each chain node is an object, having:

-- a numeric ID.
+- a _numeric ID_.
 This is automatically assigned by software in a predictable way: for the base text characters, it is just the ordinal number of each character: so the first character is 1, the second 2, and so forth.
 Then, should other characters be added by insert or replace operations, they will get the next number available, thus ensuring that all the characters have a unique numeric ID in the context of this snapshot, and that this ID reflects our interpretation about the evolution of the text.
-- a label.
+- a _label_.
 This is the display value for the character, in our case equal to the character itself.
-- an index: this is the zero-based index of the character in the source text.
+- an _index_: this is the zero-based index of the character in the source text.
-- attached data, which in our case corresponds to a single character.
+- _attached data_, which in our case corresponds to a single character.

 >In its backend implementation the chain structure is templated for its data type, as we might want to reuse it to chain types different from single characters.
+So we might have chains of characters, strings, numbers, or even complex objects.
 Anyway, in this application we just use the maximum granularity level, represented here by the character, as its data item.

 ```json
 {